 The emotional fallout from the crime may have immobilized the family to the point of neglecting their basic needs.
 Look out for them.
 Look for signs of falling back or rising up.
 Offer a helping hand.
 You might want to form a support group to help these families.
-What existing groups within the church can naturally provide support (for instance, Nurses, Deaconesses, Missionaries, Hospitality, Benevolence, Food Pantry)?
+What existing groups within the congregation can naturally provide support.